 PSTs and GDPR – a ticking clock

-Knowing where your data lives within your organisation is a primary building block for GDPR readiness and a primary stumbling block of PSTs.
+Knowing where your data lives within your organization is a primary building block for GDPR readiness and a primary stumbling block of PSTs.
 After all, it’s tricky to prove that you’re treating sensitive information with the proper respect if you have no idea whether that information exists, who can access it, or where it might be – courtesy of our friend the PST.

 Unresolved, that issue alone can leave an awful lot of holes in your security strategy, and is a sure-fire way to set yourself up for some hefty GDPR fines.